Studio DAR Sutton

 - Transportation, supplies and meals are the artist’s responsibility.

-- Personnel work equipment, including computer and telephone, is the artist’s responsibility.
+- Personal work equipment, including computer and telephone, is the artist’s responsibility.

-- A contract will be signed with the selected artists specifying the responsibilities of each party.
+- A contract will be signed with selected artists specifying the responsibilities of each party.

 Conditions for applying